-Park elevations with adequate skiable snow range from 7,000 to 10,000 feet (2133 - 3048 meters.)
-If you are coming from lower elevations, acclimate yourself and test your capabilities by taking short day trips before considering longer excursions.
+Elevation: Consider the elevation when deciding on a ski trail.
+Park elevations with adequate skiable snow range from 7,000 to 10,000 feet (2133 - 3048 m), and may require you to move slowly when you are out of breath.
+If you are coming from lower elevations, acclimate yourself first.

 Choose skis and boots made for touring or mountaineering.
 Narrow racing skis won't provide enough surface area to break trail.